 "We are not makers of history.
 We are made by history."

-Our History curriculum is intended to help pupils to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups.
-We deliberately foster strong links with our PHSE curriculum and British Values.
-For example, studying the topic Rule Britannia in Years 5 & 6 is an opportunity for children to develop an understanding of parliament and laws and justice – children visit the Houses of Parliament to bring their learning to life.
+Our History curriculum help pupils understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups.
+We deliberately foster strong links with our PHSE & RSE curriculum and British Values.
+For example, studying the topic Rule Britannia in Years 5 & 6 is an opportunity for children to develop an understanding of parliament and laws and justice, past and changes through time – children visit the Houses of Parliament to bring their learning to life.

 Assessment in History: Assessment is ongoing and informs future teaching building a picture of the child’s attainment and progress over time.
 There are also ‘check-in’ points throughout, and at the end of each unit against the objectives being taught.
 This gives teachers the information that they need to build a holistic picture of each individual child and enables them to plan further support and opportunities for retrieval; direct teaching and/or adaptation in future units.
 The subject leader monitors pupil outcomes to identify trends and patterns that inform future curriculum alterations and CPD opportunities.